Kuncans/Upcoming-Station-Rides/README.md

-# Upcoming-Station-Rides
+# Upcoming Station Rides

-For this project, I was given a mock brief to complete within a 72hr timeframe.
+For this project, I was given a mock brief to complete within a 72 hour timeframe.

 The provided Figma UI needed to be implemented using Swift UI, with the mentioned functionalities.